physrisk/website-source/articles/2025/galam-referendum-model.md

 ## Interactive app

-Feel free to explore the interactive app below.
+We invite you to explore the interactive app below.
 You may adjust initial condition, \\\(\xi(0)\\\), and the probabilities to have specific group sizes, \\\(p[N]\\\).
 Observe what happens when the probability to have even-sized group grows small, \\\(p[2] + p[4] + p[6] \ll p[3]+p[5]\\\), i.e., when the tie-breaker mechanism applies rarely.

-[html5-interactive width="500" height="375" mode="iframe"
+[html5-interactive width="520" height="345" mode="iframe"
 url="/uploads/models/opinion-dynamics/galam-model/index.html"]